-Stage 4: Calculate with the same three-parameter linear model for each bootstrap sample created in Stage 3.
+<nl>Stage 4.
+Calculate with the same three-parameter linear model for each bootstrap sample created in Stage 3.

-Stage 5: Calculate the desired statistics (similar to Example 2a) on the trivariate bootstrap distribution of (b0*, b1*, b2*).
+Stage 5.
+Calculate the desired statistics (similar to Example 2a) on the trivariate bootstrap distribution of (b0*, b1*, b2*).</nl>

-The x values are considered ﬁxed in this speciﬁc example, so they are not drawn randomly in stage 3b.
+The x values are considered ﬁxed in this speciﬁc example, so they are not drawn randomly in Stage 3b.
 Bootstrap distributions of other plug-in statistics such as R2 may better address the speciﬁc research question (e.g., Manly, 2007, Chapter 7).
 The linear model does not necessarily have to minimize squared error (e.g., it could minimize the median of absolute values of deviations).
-Semiparametric bootstraps can provide a foundation for many generalized linear models (Davison & Hinkley, 1997, Section 7.2) and exploratory approaches, such as loess curves and cubic splines (Hastie, Tibshirani, & Friedman, 2009).
+Semiparametric bootstraps can provide a foundation for many generalized linear models (Davison & Hinkley, 1997, Section 7.2) and exploratory approaches, such as loess curves and cubic splines (Hastie et al., 2009).

 If additional assumptions are justiﬁable, a semi-parametric bootstrap can model dependencies more naturally than a nonparametric bootstrap.
 Drawing residuals as if they were interchangeable requires the assumption of homogenous variance (drawing observed samples, as described in Examples 2a and 2b, does not).
 Adjustments such as standardizing the residuals may improve the robustness of semi-parametric approaches (for this and other techniques, see Davison & Hinkley, 1997, Sections 3.3, 6.2–6.3).

+<h3>Bootstrapping Data with Dependencies

-Bootstrapping Data with Dependencies.
-Bootstrapping is reasonably straightforward when the data are independently and identically distributed.
-However, psychological designs frequently model dependency among the observations (e.g., time-series), variables (e.g., multiple regression, repeated measures designs), or sampling levels (e.g., multilevel models).
-Sometimes a nonparametric bootstrap may not be able to accommodate these designs because it is difﬁcult to incorporate the appropriate dependency into the sampling frame and also avoid distributional assumptions; instead parametric and semiparametric bootstraps can be used.
+<bt>Bootstrapping is reasonably straightforward when the data are independently and identically distributed.
+However, psychological designs frequently model dependency among the observations (e.g., time series), variables (e.g., multiple regression, repeated measures designs), or sampling levels (e.g., multilevel models).
+Sometimes a nonparametric bootstrap may be unable to accommodate these designs because it is difﬁcult to incorporate the appropriate dependency into the sampling frame and also avoid distributional assumptions; instead, parametric and semiparametric bootstraps can be used.
 For more strategies and applications, see Davison and Hinkley (1997) and Beasley and Rodgers (2009).
 Lahiri (2003) is a mathematically oriented book dedicated to dependent data.

-Pragmatic Bootstrapping Issues
+<h2>Pragmatic Bootstrapping Issues